openedx/paragon/src/Card/README.md

 ```

 ## As link
-The ability to place a Card inside the link is also available.
-To reset the default link styles, you need to add
+You can also use `Card` as a link by wrapping it into appropriate component, note that `Card` will override default
-your CSS class or available CSS classes of the Bootstrap library for link.
+link styling to make its content appear as a regular text.

 ```jsx live
 () => {